top of page

 Online shopping scams

 These scams involve fake websites or sellers on legitimate sites.
-Actually, these will take your money and either send you a fake or non-existent item, or never send anything at all.
+Actually, these will take your money and send you a fake item.
+They can even not send anything at all.

 Lottery or sweepstakes scams